xiw013/xiw013.github.io/index.md

 - (Spring 2021 - present) Provost Honors

 ### Projects
-Developed scripts in R and python to collect and analyze 2,000 tweets to assist with four different projects in the lab.
-Analysis Techniques: Sentiment Analysis, Topic Modeling, Word Count, N-grams + TF-IDF!
-[R-script](https://github.com/Munyaka-Research-Group/su22_allprojects/tree/main/twitterFU).
+Summer 2022 - Developed scripts in R and python to collect and analyze 2,000 tweets to assist with four different projects in the lab.
+Analysis Techniques: Sentiment Analysis, Topic Modeling, Word Count, N-grams + TF-IDF!: [R-script](https://github.com/Munyaka-Research-Group/su22_allprojects/tree/main/twitterFU).

-Mini Project on creating a recommendation chatbot: [chatbot](https://github.com/xiw013/amazon_dresses_recommendation-chatbot).
+Summer 2022 - Mini Project on creating a recommendation chatbot: [chatbot](https://github.com/xiw013/amazon_dresses_recommendation-chatbot).

-Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls: [Sentiment Analysis on Gun Control Video on youtube](https://github.com/xiw013/Youtube-comments-analysis).
+Summer 2022 - Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls: [Sentiment Analysis on Gun Control Video on youtube](https://github.com/xiw013/Youtube-comments-analysis).

-Collaborating with 4 other UCSD students, I completed the first project in Data Science: [Exploring traffic patterns in the San Diego area](https://github.com/xiw013/SD-Traffic-Collision.git).
+Spring 2022 - Collaborating with 4 other UCSD students, I completed the first project in Data Science: [Exploring traffic patterns in the San Diego area](https://github.com/xiw013/SD-Traffic-Collision.git).
 We hope that this project will be used to create safer and more efficient communities for everyone.

 ---